NMishchenko/SocialMediaAnalysis/README.md

 # Social Media Analyzer by Modern Crusaders

 Social Media Analyzer is a web application that allows users to search for news articles based on keywords, retrieve information from various sources via an external API, and analyze the sentiment and keyphrases of each article using Azure Cognitive Services.
 Additionally, users can visualize trends in news coverage over time through a dynamic chart displayed on the web page.
+There is also capability to fetch RSS feeds from the articles retrieved.

 ## Run localy
 1. Clone the repository: